- About

 Andrew Ambers

-Andrew Ambers is Kwakwa̱ka̱ʼwakw from the ‘Namgis and Ma’amtagila First Nations.
-He is currently completing the Juris Doctor (JD) and Juris Indigenarum Doctor (JID) program at the University of Victoria and is completing his summers with JFK Law LLP.
-He is also an Indigenous Internationalism Research Fellow and Senior Researcher at the University of Victoria, where he works on Indigenous water and forestry law, aquatic Aboriginal title, and Indigenous legal remedies.
-Ambers also works with First Nations, public organizations, and private organizations on the revitalization of Indigenous legal orders.
+Andrew Ambers is Kwakwa̱ka̱ʼwakw from the ‘Namgis and Ma’amtagila Nations.
+He is completing the Juris Doctor (JD) and Juris Indigenarum Doctor (JID) program at the University of Victoria and is completing his summers and articles with JFK Law LLP.
+He works with the Ma’amtagila Nation and is the Indigenous Internationalism Research Fellow at the University of Victoria, where he works on Indigenous water and forestry law, aquatic Aboriginal title, Indigenous international law, and Indigenous legal remedies.